Baltic states under Soviet rule (1944–1991): Industrialization and immigration

+imported Russian settlers.
+Latvia's colonial regime under Soviet Russian rule had a slim Latvian majority.
+The colonial regimes were disguised as “Communist Parties.”
+The new Lithuanian Communist Party was only 38% Lithuanian, with most of the party being made up of Russian settlers in 1953.
+The Latvian Communist Party was 52% Latvian in 1949.
+Estonians made up 42% of Estonia’s Communist Party in 1946.

+In Lithuania, thousands of non-indigenous administrators were imported at all levels.
+Even the native Lithuanian population included a group that lived in Russia, 13% of the ministers of Russian Lithuanians out of a total indigenous percentage of 32% in 1947.

+In March 1949, of the 30 non-staff lecturers in the Agitprop Department of the City of Riga, only 8 knew Latvian, and these people were tasked with spreading Soviet ideology among the native population.
+Home-grown Communists in all three countries represented about one-third of the total membership around 1949.
+Despite the career opportunities involved in the occupation regimes, only 0.3% of the Lithuanians and 0.7% of the Latvians and Estonians had joined the Communist Parties after five years of continuous Russian occupation, reflecting the unpopularity of the occupation.
+This rate was 5 to 10 times less than the Soviet Union's average for Soviet Republics at the time.

-Everyday living
+Everyday life

 The Baltic republics were largely isolated from the outside world between the late 1940s and the mid-1980s.
-The Soviets were sensitive about the Baltic area not only because concerns about its loyalty, but also because of a number of military installations located there due to its proximity to several Scandinavian non Eastern Bloc states, including surveillance centres and a submarine base.
+The Soviets were sensitive about the Baltic area, not only because of concerns about its loyalty, but also because of several military installations located there due to its proximity to several Scandinavian non-Eastern Bloc states, including surveillance centres and a submarine base.

 During the late 1960s, Soviet democratic movements found support amongst Baltic intellectuals.
 The Soviet Union signed the Helsinki Accords and the following year, a monitoring group was founded in Lithuania which produced dissident publications during the 1970s and 1980s.
 Nationalism and religion inspired people to small-scale demonstrations and underground activities.
 The European Parliament passed a resolution supporting the Baltic cause in 1982.

-The Soviet Union maintained ethnic diversity, but on the other hand it made efforts to impose uniformity.
+The Soviet Union maintained ethnic diversity, but on the other hand, it made efforts to impose uniformity.
 A new wave of Russification targeting the education system began in the late 1970s, attempting to create a Soviet national identity.
 The education of Baltic children was conducted in their native languages, but the Russian language was compulsory.
 In addition, the Soviet authorities limited freedom of expression in literature and the visual arts.

-The Estonian song festivals remained a vital and semi-covert means of national self-expression.
+The Estonian song festivals and Latvian Song and Dance Festivals remained a vital and semi-covert means of national self-expression.
 Nevertheless, intellectual life and scientific research were advanced by Soviet standards.
-However, after 1975 there were increasing problems with shortages of consumer and food products, social problems, unchecked immigration and damage to the environment.
-By the 1980s there was social and political tension both within the Baltic republics and between them and Moscow.
+However, after 1975, there were increasing problems with shortages of consumer and food products, social problems, unchecked immigration, and damage to the environment.
+By the 1980s, there was social and political tension both within the Baltic republics and between them and Moscow.